-- Have a Valpo faculty or staff member fill out the recommendation form.
+- Have a Valpo faculty or staff member fill out the reference form.

 - Send your official transcript to firstname.lastname@example.org.

-- Submit your resume in PDF form to email@example.com.
+- Submit your resume in PDF form through the online application form.

-- Submit your personal statement in PDF form to firstname.lastname@example.org.
+- Submit your personal statement in PDF form through the online application form.

 Be sure to include your name and ID number on all documents.
 Guidelines for the personal statement are provided here and in the application form.

-All application components must be submitted by 5pm on January 12 in order to be considered for the 2018 CAPS Fellows Program.
+The application deadline for the 2023 CAPS Fellows Program is Tuesday, January 17th, 2023.
+All application components must be submitted by 8 AM on January 17th, including the reference form from a faculty or staff member, in order to be considered for the CAPS Fellows Program.

 Please order an official transcript through DataVU and Credentials Solutions and have it sent directly to email@example.com, the Institute for Leadership and Service email address.
 Submit your order in advance of the deadline so that the transcript is received in time.
 Please check for any student account holds that may prevent you from ordering an official transcript before going through with the order.
 For more instructions on how to order an official transcript, see the Office of the Registrar’s Transcript Ordering Guide.
 For specific questions or troubleshooting regarding official transcripts, please contact the Office of the Registrar directly.